Varying charging structures for translation jobs

 4 All-in/flat translation rates

 Some clients prefer a quote as an all-in/flat rate per translation job.
-While this has the advantage that the client knows precisely how much he’s liable to pay, translators tend to prefer basing their quotes on word count as that reflects more precisely the actual work involved.
+While this has the advantage that the client knows precisely how much they are liable to pay, translators tend to prefer basing their quotes on word count as that reflects more precisely the actual work involved.

 5 Hourly translation rates